amandalbraz/DodgeaDuck2DGame/README.md

-"# Dogdge a Duck 2D Game"
-"# Dodge a Duck 2D Game"
+# Dodge a Duck 2D Game